-The first St. Petersburg solo show by Anastasia Kuznetsova-Ruf explores reality from a woman’s perspective, introducing the artist’s signature method of toned painting
+The first St. Petersburg solo show by Anastasia Kuznetsova-Ruf explored reality from a woman’s perspective, introducing the artist’s signature method of toned painting

 The works presented at Erarta Museum reflect their creator’s vision — a version of a private reality which to the artist becomes the principal one.
 The exhibition has no intentional feminist agenda, it simply shows the world from a woman’s perspective, appearing as an open, nearly black and white space somewhat similar to Plato’s cave suffused with soft light of unknown origin.
 At its centre we see the woman and children, on the periphery — planes, airports and other alternating guises of the constantly changing reality.